benmiller314/cdm2021spring/schedule.md

 For next time:

 * **Do** more of the [tutorial](https://internetingishard.com/html-and-css/), including at least Flexbox (8) and Responsive Design (10), if you haven't yet.
-  - As a reminder, you should **write out the exercises in the tutorials** and push them to your repository – maybe in a tutorials subfolder.
+  - As a reminder, you should **write out the exercises in the tutorials** and push them to your repository – probably in the tutorials subfolder.
 Once you have them working as presented, feel free to update them to test out ideas for your own site!
 But do try to confirm you can get them working first.
-HTML, like all code, is fiddly: punctuation matters for things like close-tags.
+HTML, like all code, is fiddly: punctuation (including spaces) matters for things like close-tags and CSS selectors.
 * Separately, also **read** about [Grid Layout](https://medium.com/deemaze-software/css-grid-layout-crossed-sections-fca9e956e725) (and optionally the followup post on [responsive grid](https://medium.com/deemaze-software/css-grid-responsive-layouts-and-components-eee1badd5a2f)).
+  - EXT: Want more CSS Grid templates and examples, including CodePens to play with?
+Try [Grid By Example](https://gridbyexample.com/learn/), which also has video tutorials.
 * **Compose and push** a first website preview: a beginning, focused on content and navigation.

 <h3><a href="{{site.github_url}}/plans/lesson-20">Lesson 20, Tuesday 3/30</a> – Web Unit Studio / Layout Q & A</h3>